-Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on the latest particular of th Marks Description 11-20 A candidate should demonstrate under applied conditions: a basic knowledge of equipment, its uses and how to look after it; an understanding of the risks involved and the ability to take steps to ensure his/her own and others' safety before climbing; an ability to make the correct calls to colleagues when climbing and adopt a safe stance on the rock but difficulty in making the correct foot and hand movements without guidance.
+Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on Marks Description A candidate should demonstrate under applied conditions: • a basic knowledge of equipment, its uses and how to look after it; • an understanding of the risks involved and the ability to take steps to ensure his/her and others' safety before climbing: Marks Description 11-20 A candidate should demonstrate under applied conditions: a basic knowledge of equipment, its uses and how to look after it; an understanding of the risks involved and the ability to take steps to ensure his/her and others' safety before climbing; an ability to make the correct calls to colleagues when climbing and adopt a safe stance on the rock but difficulty in making the correct foot and hand movements without guidance.
 He/she will be able to climb an easy grade climb but may experience difficulties on a moderate climb.
 He/she will have tendencies to over-reach or over-step in an effort to gain height, and movements will be rushed, with more weight frequently being placed on arms rather than legs on more difficult pitches.
 He/she might be able to belay a colleague, but only under strict supervision; an ability to abseil adopting the correct position but not with total confidence and only on an easy shape, and work as part of a group sharing responsibilities; an ability to collect local weather information and use it to advantage on the venture; an understanding of the body's needs/responses to exercise and weather changes.
 0-10 A candidate should demonstrate under applied conditions: a simple knowledge of the basic equipment required and how to use it; a simple knowledge of how to make essential safety checks and prepare him/herself for a climb/descent with help from a teacher; a limited ability to communicate with colleagues using the correct calls; a limited ability to climb, showing poor stance with a tendency to clutch rather than stand up on the rock.
 Movements are either hesitant or rushed, with a tendency to 'freeze' in more exposed positions.
 He/she will require guidance in finding footholds, frequently resorting to over-reaching and over-stepping.
 He/she is likely to be able to tackle easy or moderate graded routes but is unlikely to be able to belay a colleague with any real confidence; a limited ability to abseil as result of poor stance and rope management; a limited ability to receive/collect local weather and topographical information and make certain judgements; an awareness of the body's needs/responses to exercise and weather changes.